Youth 0-21 Society and Policy

 Do you want to...

-- Explore how interventions can improve the well-being of young people, their families, schools, and communities?
+- explore how interventions can improve the well-being of young people, their families, schools, and communities?

-- Learn how to successfully implement interventions in child and youth care and education?
+- learn how to successfully implement interventions in child and youth care and education?

-- Discuss the role of research in improving interventions and youth policy?
+- discuss the role of research in improving interventions and youth policy?

-- State-of-the-art knowledge of youth research, practices, and policy, how they are linked and how they can improve each other;
+- state-of-the-art knowledge of youth research, practices, and policy, how they are linked and how they can improve each other;

-- The skills to design, carry out, and evaluate youth policy and interventions using interdisciplinary and international insights;
+- the skills to design, carry out, and evaluate youth policy and interventions using interdisciplinary and international insights;

-- A reflexive, critical attitude towards youth policies, practices and innovations.
+- a reflexive, critical attitude towards youth policies, practices and innovations.

 Curious?
 Take the online sample lesson by dr. Tina Kretschmer and dr. Laura Baams.